Schedule a Demo

 The traditional call centres don’t have enough capacity to handle each customer with the attention they demand.
 Also, multiple channels of company-user interactions have to be supervised: 96% of energy and utility businesses use more than 3 ways of communication, including phone calls, email, social media and messaging apps.

 CGS proves, that consumers want to have the opportunity to handle more tasks by themselves, a behaviour that benefits both a company and a customer.
 Utilities can support this initiative by offering their users a self-care portal where they can view and manage their services.
-These platforms have to be intuitive in usage, be able to satisfy the most requests from consumers and notify the operators when the issue is too complicated or unusual.
+These platforms user intuitive, satisfy the most requests from consumers and notify the operators when the issue is too complicated or unusual.
 The perfect technology to answer all the mentioned demands is hyper-automation, a combination of multiple intelligent technologies like AI and ML.

 The changing role of customers is paving the way for the emergence of peer-to-peer (P2P) markets.
-While not everyone may be able to afford it, there is a growing interest among people to reduce bills and find better deals.
+Even though not everyone may afford it today, there is a growing interest among people to cut bills and find better deals.

 The energy environment will become more complex as production costs decline, energy generation technologies evolve to micro-scale, and energy services are supported by digital platforms.
 Utilities will be looking for an aggregating agent aka all-in-one platform that meets these demands to optimize the customer experience and serve as a single point of contact for all energy-related needs.